The Fair Access Fund

-If you are eligible for a care leaver, experienced or estranged student bursary you will receive three payments across the academic years you study.
-Historically, these bursaries have been £1,500 across the academic year and although we cannot commit to amounts prior to the start of term, we expect the amount of bursary to be within this region.
-Bursary schedules and amounts will be confirmed post enrolment.
+If you are eligible for a care leaver, experienced or estranged student bursary, you will receive three payments across the academic years you study.
+Historically, these bursaries have been £1,000 across the academic year.
+Although we cannot commit to amounts before the start of term, we expect the bursary amount to be within this region.
+Bursary schedules and amounts will be confirmed post-enrolment.

 Please note the Disabled Students Access Fund can work in conjunction with the low-income household or care experienced student’s bursary if eligibility is confirmed.
 Please note: the average access fund award is £200 to support with equipment, travel or access to therapeutic support on top of college provision and is a one-off payment.

-A mature student is aged 21 years old and above at the start of the course.
-The Mature Students Access Fund can work in conjunction with the low-income household or care experienced student’s bursary if eligibility is confirmed.
+A mature student is 21 years old and above at the start of the course.
+The Mature Students Access Fund can work in conjunction with the low-income household or care-experienced student’s bursary if eligibility is confirmed.
 Please note: the average access fund award is £200 to support with equipment, travel or access to alternative support on top of college provision and is a one-off payment.

 How is a low-income household defined?